baadam3/httpenum/README.md

 <p align="center">
 <h1 align="center">HTTPEnum</h1>
-<a align="center">HTTPEnum is an open source project made with some friends as a refference to our resumes and to make our every day work life easier by implementing fetures that other tools lack.</a>
+<p>HTTPEnum is an open source project made with some friends as a refference to our resumes and to make our every day work life easier by implementing fetures that other tools lack.</p>
 <h2 align="center">GitHub Codebase stats</h2>
   <a href="https://github.com/marketplace/actions/super-linter">
     <img alt="Linters passing" src="https://github.com/baadam3/httpenum/actions/workflows/superlinter.yml/badge.svg" />